 COMPASSION - Mindfulness can be a powerful antidote to compassion fatigue.
 Giving selflessly while forgetting what our own self needs to sustain is a vital mindfulness practice.
 Compassion starts at home, and mindfulness is a key tool for that practice.

 ACCEPTANCE - Mindfulness invites us to ‘be with’ whatever is going on in the present moment.
 We aren’t foregoing action, remediation, care or change-making.
 However, to be productive in our actions we first live into the fullness of what is in front of us.
 Insight and options become more accessible.

 ENGAGEMENT - Stigmas around mental health and wellbeing have long overshadowed efforts to provide care and support.
 Mindfulness as a worldview sheds light on how interconnected we really are.
 None of us is separate from the implications of mental health concerns and challenges.
 When this level of reality is felt on a visceral level - through mindfulness - mental wellbeing is difficult to ignore, turn the other cheek, or pretend it’s not happening.

 May we all be free from suffering, harm, and disillusionment.
 Help bring mindfulness to the world.
 Whether you would like to learn the fundamentals, self-study, deepen your practice, or become certified to share mindfulness with your communities, we have a path for you.

-The first mindfulness training designed for people learning, practicing, and sharing mindfulness in modern contexts of work, life, and communities as diverse as the world we live in.
+The first mindfulness training, with an optional path for certification, designed for people learning, practicing, and sharing mindfulness in modern contexts of work, life, and communities as diverse as the world we live in.
 Explore this 4-stage program that meets you where and how you live.